emo-bon/hackathon2022/handson_instructions.md

     ls
     fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq

-> Can you get `fastp.html` on your local machine and browse it?
+> Can you download `fastp.html` to your local machine and open it in a web-browser?

 ## Run the 2-step workflow